CyDoor/Pc-Hackleme---Windows-7-8-10/README.md

                                                          from remote computer via tcp socket stream.

-     (*) £REQUEST -A "www.site.com":                   This command sends a http get request on
+     (*) £DOS -A \"www.site.com\":               This command starts a denial of service atack to
-                                                         remote machine to given addres.
+                                                         given website address.

      (*) £PLEASE "any command":                        This command asks users comfirmation for